anugrahmasih261/awsmail/README.md

 # awsmail
 ### This is my email service you can register with any existing email so that you get password reset facility
+# if you do not want reset password facility then pls register @masih.com following by your mail address

 [LIVE AT AWS]. ('http://ec2-13-48-46-51.eu-north-1.compute.amazonaws.com/login')